therden/sequential-links-rustler/README.md

 Thanks to [MikeTheWatchGuy](https://github.com/MikeTheWatchGuy) for creating and maintaining [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI).

-And also to Quinn for his encouragement (constructive criticism to come?)
+And also to Quinn for his encouragement.

-The source of the three black sausages incorporated into the image of "the Rustler" was the SVG at [Sausage by Jacob Halton from the Noun Project](https://thenounproject.com/term/sausage/4135/)
+The original source of the three black sausages that I incorporated into the logo of "The Rustler" was the SVG found at [Sausage by Jacob Halton from the Noun Project](https://thenounproject.com/term/sausage/4135/)

 <!--